Glacier National Park Headquarters

 This pass is valid for one year from the month of entry and admits the purchaser and passengers in a single, private, non-commercial vehicle, or the pass holder and his/her immediate family (spouse, children, parents) when entry is by other means (foot, bicycle) into the park.
 It is nontransferable, nonrefundable, and does not cover camping fees.

-Apgar Visitor Center is located 2 miles east of the west entrance to the park.
+Apgar Visitor Center is located 2 miles east of the West Glacier entrance to the park.
 Rangers are on duty to assist with trip planning.
 The visitor center is the hub for the Going-to-the-Sun Road free shuttle system on the west side of the park.
 The visitor center is generally open daily from mid-May through September.
-The remainder of the year the visitor center is open on weekends only.
+Plus weekends only in winter.

 The Logan Pass Visitor Center sits atop the Continental Divide at 6,646 feet.
 The visitor center houses exhibits on the plants and animals found in the sub-alpine region of the park.
 Numerous exhibits outside the visitor center tell the story of geology, climate change, and life in the harsh alpine world above treeline.
 Logan Pass is perhaps the most crowded location in the park with the parking lot filling to capacity early in the morning.
 Plan to arrive early or visit later in the afternoon.